Comprehensive Guide to Costs of Duodenal Switch Procedure

 If you find that your insurance company will not cover your procedure, or if you cannot accomplish coverage because you do not meet the requirements for this particular procedure, all hope is not lost.
 There are a couple of self-pay options for your consideration as well.
 If you don’t have the money available in savings to handle the surgery cost, consider loans and payment plans.

 - Payment Plans: Many bariatric surgery centers will also offer payment plans, but ask ahead of time rather than relying on this option.
 Payment plans allow patients to pay their surgery costs off over time, but sometimes you must put a down payment down first before you can enter into such a payment arrangement.
-Sometimes the cost is lower for a patient on a payment arrangement, so make sure that you discuss this option with your physician in detail.
+Sometimes the price is lower for a patient on a payment arrangement, so make sure that you discuss this option with your physician in detail.

 - Surgery Abroad: Another option that is well worth your consideration is to have your procedure in an exotic country where the costs are lower.
-Whether you decide that you would rather go to Canada or Mexico, South America or somewhere else entirely, what you’ll find is that the price can vary significantly and so can the experience.
-For example, one of the most popular destinations to have a duodenal switch procedure done is Mexico where you can have the entire procedure done for between $5,000 and $7,500 rather than the $20,000 to $30,000 that it may cost in the United States.
+Whether you decide that you would instead go to Canada or Mexico, South America or somewhere else entirely, what you’ll find is that the price can vary significantly and so can the experience.
+For example, one of the most popular destinations to have a duodenal switch procedure done in Mexico where you can have the entire procedure done for between $5,000 and $7,500 rather than the $20,000 to $30,000 that it may cost in the United States.
 The duodenal switch may cost around $14,000 in Thailand or Costa Rica, or $12,000 in India.

-Tax Deductions of Duodenal Switch
+Tax Deductions for Duodenal Switch

 When trying to save as much money as you possibly can, another consideration you should make is tax deductions.
-Because obesity is a serious medical condition, when your medical expenses exceed a specific percentage of your adjusted gross income (AGI), you will be able to deduct them when you file your taxes, if you itemize your deductions.
+Because obesity is a severe medical condition, when your medical expenses exceed a specific percentage of your adjusted gross income (AGI), you will be able to deduct them when you file your taxes, if you itemize your deductions.
 These qualified medical expenses can include your duodenal switch procedure, approved weight loss plans, nutritional counseling, physician’s costs and other medical costs as long as they exceed 7.5% of your adjusted gross income.
 Make sure that you consult a tax professional to ensure you are maximizing this benefit.